RED-NOMAD7/dnd/content/Enemies/Convergence/Convergence Atlas.md

 **Hit Points:** 70
 **Languages:** Convergence Binary

-**Construct Nature:** The Convergence Juggernaut doesn’t require air, food, drink, or sleep.
+**Construct Nature:** The Convergence Atlas doesn’t require air, food, drink, or sleep.

 ---

 ### Actions:

 **Plasma Cannon (Ranged Weapon Attack):**
   _Hit:_ 18 damage.
-The Juggernaut fires a high-powered plasma projectile from its integrated arm cannon, capable of demolishing fortified targets from a distance.
+The Atlas fires a high-powered plasma projectile from its integrated arm cannon, capable of demolishing fortified targets from a distance.

 **Crushing Slam (Melee Weapon Attack):**
   _Hit:_ 21 bludgeoning damage.
 The Juggernaut brings down its massive arm with enough force to crush most enemies, leaving the ground scorched by its energy core.